OCamlPro/gnucobol-contrib/samples/eliza/README.txt

 If that's how you feel--goodbye...

 =========
-Cheers from the GNU Cobol contributors.
+Cheers from the GnuCOBOL contributors.